USDA-FSA/fsa-design-system/components/date-picker/index.md

 ### Upper and Lower Dates

 Additional JavaScript methods can be used to limit the selection of a date.
-If you would like to limit the selection of a date to AFTER a period of time, you can us the JavaScript method <code>setRangeLow</code>.
-To limit the selection of a date BEFORE a period of time, you use the <code>setRangeHigh</code> JavaScript Method.
-Both JavaScript methods require you to pass in a string for the date in the <code>YYYYDDMM</code> format or pass in a new Date object.
+If you would like to limit the selection of a date to **after** a period of time, you can us the JavaScript method <code>setRangeLow</code>.
+To limit the selection of a date **prior** to a period of time, you use the <code>setRangeHigh</code> JavaScript Method.
+Both require you to pass in a string for the date in the <code>YYYYDDMM</code> format or pass in a new Date object (i.e. `new Date()`).
 The example below uses both JavaScript methods to only allow for the selection between April 7th, 2019 and Today.

 <div class="ds-preview">
   <div class="fsa-field">